Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Introduction

 This work introduces an event-level network construction for FDs observed in the Neutron Monitor Database (NMDB).
 For each event, stations are treated as nodes and edges are derived from pairwise dissimilarities between station response series within a common event window, with missing values handled through alternative, explicitly defined strategies (coverage-based station filtering or iterative imputation).
 In addition, transformations and optional scalings are applied in the distance domain to control dynamic range and enhance cross-event comparability.
 For visualization and controlled backbone comparison, minimum spanning trees (MST) are used to provide sparse \citep{stam2014trees}, connected representations that highlight the dominant inter-station couplings while keeping the edge count fixed across events.

 The scientific objective is to test whether graph fingerprints capture systematic differences between FD events stratified by geomagnetic storm intensity and by FD magnitude (drop).
-Three complementary predictive tasks are considered: multi-class intensity classification (G3/G4/G5), binary severity screening ($\ge$G4 vs.\ G3), and drop regression.
-Evaluation is performed under strict leave-one-event-out validation, and model selection is restricted to a pre-defined, theory-motivated grid of pipeline choices with selection criteria fixed \emph{a priori}.
+Three complementary predictive tasks are considered: multi-class intensity classification (G3/G4/G5), binary severity screening ($\ge$G4 vs.\ G3), and drop regression. {Throughout this work, storm intensity is classified using the NOAA geomagnetic storm scale (G-scale), where G1 denotes minor storms and G5 denotes extreme events \citep{NOAA_SWPC_Gscale}.} Evaluation is performed under strict leave-one-event-out validation, and model selection is restricted to a pre-defined, theory-motivated grid of pipeline choices with selection criteria fixed \emph{a priori}.

 The contributions of this study are threefold.
 First, it provides a reproducible pipeline that maps multi-station FD time series into event graphs with explicit control of preprocessing, missing-data handling, and distance-domain operations.
 Second, it defines a compact set of graph descriptors spanning integration, spectral structure, mesoscopic organization, centrality aggregates, and complexity measures, enabling event-level analysis in small-sample regimes with leakage-free validation.
 Third, it provides evidence that graph fingerprints derived from NMDB carry information about storm severity and FD magnitude and reveal rigidity-conditioned organization in representative event backbones, supporting graph-based characterization as a complementary tool for FD and space-weather studies.